-Escalation clauses have long been a part of real estate contracts in seller’s markets, but they have gained particular popularity since the onset of the COVID-19 pandemic, when pent-up demand has made the housing market even more competitive.
+Escalation clauses have long been a part of real estate contracts in seller’s markets, but they gained particular popularity during the onset of the COVID-19 pandemic, when pent-up demand made the housing market even more competitive.
 “When you’re up against 15, 20, 40 other offers on a property, you’re going to do anything you can to win,” says Emily Olson, a Realtor with national brokerage Redfin in Minneapolis.

 Will an Escalation Clause Help You Buy a House?

 According to the U.S. News Housing Market Index, the national median home price was $383,000 as of February 2023, although home prices have been on a slight decline and are predicted to fall throughout the year.
 However, housing inventory is predicted to remain low with fewer sellers willing to move during an uncertain economy, which will keep demand strong.

 Certain housing markets remain hot even during rising interest rates.
 The Dallas housing market, for example, has a tight inventory and bidding wars can be expected.